shanecav/horizon-redux/README.md

 [![Build Status](https://travis-ci.org/shanecav/horizon-redux.svg?branch=master)](https://travis-ci.org/shanecav/horizon-redux)

 ## What does it do?
 horizon-redux helps you connect [Redux](https://github.com/reactjs/redux) with [Horizon.io](http://horizon.io/).
-It works by letting you create "actionTakers" that respond to matching actions with a Horizon query, and in turn respond to the Horizon query subscription results (usually by dispatching another action).
-You can manage these actionTakers from anywhere in your app, and at any time in the app's lifecycle.
+It works by letting you create simple "actionTakers" that respond to matching actions with a Horizon query, and in turn respond to the Horizon query subscription results (usually by dispatching another action).

-All of your interactions with Horizon.io, whether you're initiating or responding to queries, happen through Redux actions.
+All of your interactions with Horizon.io, whether you're initiating or responding to queries, will happen through Redux actions.
 This approach allows you to use Redux to manage your app's entire state, as opposed to having external Horizon.io bindings tied directly to your UI components.
 This way, you can enjoy the simplicity of Horizon.io without losing the benefits of a well-structured Redux app.

 horizon-redux has zero npm dependencies, and its only requirements are Horizon.io and Redux.

+horizon-redux is compatible with Horizon.io 1.x and 2.x.

 ## Installation